 We follow the same phasing procedure as performed in our previous work~\cite{Gonzalez:2022prs}: minimize the functional $\Xi^2 (\delta t, \delta \phi)$ of the \gls{EOB} and \gls{NR} waveform phases, \be \Xi^2 (\delta t, \delta \phi)=\int ^{t_f}_{t_i}[\phi_{\rm{NR}}(t)-\phi_{\rm{EOB}}(t+\delta t)+\delta\phi]^2dt, \ee in an alignment window [$t_i$,$t_f$] and extracting the optimal values for the time $\delta t$ and phase $\delta \phi$ shift.
 These are then used to shift the \gls{EOB} waveform which is then compared to the waveform from \gls{NR}.

 The phasing using this alignement is shown in Fig.~\ref{fig:wvf2_prec22}.
 One can see the consistency between the \gls{EOB} and the \gls{NR} waveforms especially during the inspiral with minimal phase and amplitude deviations towards merger and ringdown.
 Despite this, the model accurately deforms the \gls{BBH} ringdown to accomodate the morphology resulting from the numerical simulation.
 The phase difference stays below 0.5 rad throughout the inspiral and increases to $\sim 2.3$ rad at merger.
-This indicates the further necessity of \gls{NR} simulations with precessing spin.